Upload your utility bill to confirm billing accuracy, understand rate competitiveness, and see how your usage compares — based on your actual bill.

 Supply is the cost of the electricity itself (generation).
 Delivery is what your utility charges to move it from the grid to your house.
 In deregulated states (TX, PA, OH, IL, MA, NJ, NY, MD, CT, others) you can shop only the supply portion—the delivery portion stays with your local utility.
 Locking a fixed supply rate for 12-36 months insulates you from fuel adjustment volatility.

 Yes for most U.S. households.
-They cut water-heating cost 60-70% (typical savings $300-550/year) and the 30% federal tax credit plus state and utility rebates often cover 40-60% of the $1,600-2,800 install.
-Payback is 3-5 years; lifetime savings $4,000-9,000.
+They cut water-heating cost 60-70% (typical savings $300-550/year), and state HEAR rebates (up to $1,750, income-qualified) plus utility rebates can cover 40-60% of the $1,600-2,800 install — note the federal tax credit ended Dec 31, 2025.
+Payback is 3-6 years; lifetime savings $4,000-9,000.
 Best fit: garages, basements, or utility rooms in moderate climates.
 See our heat pump water heater hub.

 Top red flags: estimated meter reads two months in a row, billing period over 33 days, fuel adjustment line item that jumped >30% with no rate-case notification, rate schedule that doesn't match your usage pattern.
 Verifying a bill once per quarter catches most errors.
 Upload a bill at utilitycheck.co to run the full check automatically.